 - Get a Royal Upgrade: The first two rows are reserved for those that purchase the Royalty Upgrade.
-However, if there are no Royalty Upgrades, they’ll fill theses seats on a first-come, first-served basis as well.
+However, if there are no Royalty Upgrades, they’ll fill these seats on a first-come, first served basis as well.
 The best chance to get the Royalty seats without paying for the upgrade is on a Friday or Sunday show.

 - Entering the Arena: Once you have your section and row number, there is no need to race into the arena to get your seats.
 The sections are divided by rows and the number on your card is your row.
 Each row has 17 seats and those 17 seats are seated first-come,-first-served, but like church, you’re going to be asked to move to the end of the row and fill in.

-- Medieval Times Menu: The food is fine, kid friendly, and there is plenty of it.
-Eating with your hands adds to the experience and they make sure to serve messy chicken and saucy ribs.
-Afterwards you are provided with a hot towel to clean up.
+- Medieval Times Menu: The food is fine, kid-friendly, and there is plenty of it.
+Eating with your hands adds to the experience and they make sure to serve messy chicken.
+Afterwards, you are provided with a hot towel to clean up.

 - If you are a vegetarian or have special food allergies, let the staff of Medieval Times Atlanta know when you book your tickets and they can make accommodations for you.

-- Drinks: Beverage options are water, Pepsi, or tea.
-If you’re child doesn’t want either, bring a juice box or two.
-There is a huge bar that serves both adult and kiddie cocktails.
-A beer was $6.50 in a normal glass or you could purchase it in a commemorative stein for $18.
+- Drinks: Beverage options are water, Pepsi, or tea (you can ask for diet Pepsi and they’ll bring it to you).
+If your child doesn’t want either, bring a juice box or two.
+There is a huge bar that serves both adult and kiddie cocktails but beware, it is expensive.

 - Free Under 3: Children under three can sit on your lap for free if they eat off your plate.
 Depending on your appetite, that could be a fine solution, portions really are large